What Is Bottle Rot and How Do You Prevent It?

 Practicing this routine will make tooth decay less likely to occur once baby teeth begin to erupt.
 It also helps the baby become accustomed to a parent cleaning their mouth daily.

-When it comes to cleaning your baby’s gums and teeth, you can also:
+To keep your baby’s gums and teeth clean, you can also:

 4. Fluoride Toothpaste & Water